Massachusetts is widely known for its concentration of academic institutions and long-standing educational traditions.

 Springfield Commonwealth Academy is committed to making the academics affordable for every family.

-Tuition is reason for a college prep school if you attend the middle school ($14,500 per year) or high school ($19,500) as a day student.
+Tuition is reasonable for a college prep school if you attend the middle school or high school as a day student.
+The pricing for those breaks down as follows:

 Of course, being a boarding student presents far more incentives yet is also way more expensive.